TudosaVictor/Project-Manual-Testing/README.md

    - Project risks: lack of tester experience, documentation not updated with the current version of the software

    - Product risks: high competion on market

+<h2>  1.1.6 Evaluating entry criteria </h2>

+   The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.